mattyblackout/cs1821-python-game/README.md

 - Animated backgrounds or other interesting animation effects (absorptions, etc).
 - Two-player cooperative or competitive game.
 - Some of the non-player motes move with acceleration.
-- Power-ups adding features such as short-term protection against absorption, extra lives, increased/decreased gravitational pull, &c.
+- Power-ups adding features such as short-term protection against absorption, extra lives, increased/decreased gravitational pull, etc.
-- Other pick-features such as enabling wrapping at the screen edges, speeding up or slowing down game play, shrinking all motes on screen, &c.
+- Other pick-features such as enabling wrapping at the screen edges, speeding up or slowing down game play, shrinking all motes on screen, etc.
 - Multiplayer modes.
 - Static on-screen features such as walls.
 - A game world larger than the screen.
 The view should track the player as they move.